Proposal status: closed 29 January 2019

 Reference number: BYL-356

-We are proposing to extend the No stopping at all times parking restrictions (broken yellow lines) on Clevedon Road, and at the intersection of Clevedon Road and Ron Keat Drive, in Papakura.
+We proposed to extend the No stopping at all times parking restrictions (broken yellow lines) on Clevedon Road, and at the intersection of Clevedon Road and Ron Keat Drive, in Papakura.

 Why the changes are needed